andreasebbehoj/ebbehoej.dk/content/post/efficient-data-management-with-stata-and-redcap/index.md

 ---
-title: "Efficient data management with Stata and Redcap "
+title: "Efficient data management in research - part 1"
-subtitle: Data collection, typos, reproducerbility, identifiable patient data, GDPR.
-Data management can be a pain.
-In this guide, I'll describe an efficient workflow for how to use Redcap and Stata for data management.
+subtitle: Data collection, typos, reproducibility, identifiable patient data, GDPR.
+Data management in research can be a pain.
+In this guide, I'll describe an efficient workflow for how to use Redcap and Stata for collecting, organizing, and analyzing data.
 date: 2020-05-22T14:44:04.363Z
 summary: "123"
 draft: true